Alex Hawkins

-Clifton Alexander Hawkins (July 2, 1937 – September 12, 2017) was an American football player who played professionally as a running back in the National Football League (NFL) for the Baltimore Colts and Atlanta Falcons.
-He excelled as a special teams player and was a co-captain with the Colts, the first special teams player with this distinction.
+Clifton Alexander Hawkins (July 2, 1937 – September 12, 2017) was an American professional football player who played professionally as a running back in the National Football League (NFL) for the Baltimore Colts and Atlanta Falcons.
+He excelled as a special teams player and was a special teams co-captain with the Colts, the first special teams player with this distinction.